 - A refined value attributed to each segmented group in terms of revenue.

 - Estimated current market share and goal for your market share X years from now.

 Once the organization has gathered all this data it now needs to discuss and understand that each segmented audience group has influence over the other and each group has some degree of overflow into another.
 Understanding this relationship is important to your overall target marketing.
 Now that the organization understands the dynamics of the segmented groups and how they relate and influence each other it can better engage with them and evaluate the true size of the market they wish to gain customers from.

 How do you know if your marketing segmentation is good enough and accurate?

-The organization’s marketing department and leadership needs to honestly answer some questions.
+The organization's marketing department and leadership needs to honestly answer some questions.
 Did we include the entire market with every type of potential customer (remember we are not targeting yet)?
 Do I have customers in more than one segmented group?
 If so go back to square one because the segmentation will fail.
 Are the segmented groups well defined as per definition?
-Are the names of the segmented groups based upon behavior? that is important because customer service teams and sales people will remember names tied to behavior.
-Are the segmented groups sized and value correctly?
-LAstly and most importantly, when the marketing team shows the sales team the marketing segmentation groups and names, what is there reaction?
-Can your sales team pull names off the top of their head that identify with each group?
+Are the names of the segmented groups based upon behavior?
+This is important because customer service teams and salespeople will remember names tied to behavior.
+Are the segmented groups sized and valued correctly?
+Lastly and most importantly, when the marketing team shows the sales team the marketing segmentation groups and names, what is their reaction?
+Can your sales team pull names off the top of their head that identifies with each group?